 Few places have so many world-class routes between grades and climbing disciplines.
 Because of this and such easy access to so many crags, I find Squamish to be a truly unique place.
-The climbing is on the finest slick granite, which means plenty splitter cracks.
+The climbing is on the finest slick granite, which means plenty of splitter cracks.
 There are classic crack lines of all grades — from 5.8 to 5.14.
 If you don’t have prior experience with crack climbing, be prepared to learn from the hard way.
 I have seen (and experienced first-hand!) climbers falling off cracks that are way below their usual sport climbing level.
 Finally, I have to mention the rain.
 It can be rainy in Squamish, but there has to be something, right?
-Otherwise it would just be too perfect.
+Otherwise, it would just be too perfect.

 Squamish’s most prominent climbing feature is the Chief, a mighty 700m granite wall that looms over the town.
 The easiest way up is only 5.9, but the route requires some efficiency to complete it before nightfall.
-I advocate starting with some of the smaller walls, like the Apron, to get a feel for the climbing and so you practice moving quickly.
+I advocate starting with some of the smaller walls, like the Apron, to get a feel for the climbing and to practice moving quickly.
 There’s also easier routes up the Chief, and they’re quite popular, so I recommend an early start to avoid getting stuck in traffic.

 Where to go for single-pitch routes and bouldering